A Swell Time

 The dramatic cliffs plunging straight into pounding waves dwarf us as we paddle alongside them.
 The bumpy ride churns my stomach, a strong incentive to paddle hard towards more protected waters.
 Skirting the island we explore archways leading to calm caverns within.
 A few entrances are only slightly wider than my kayak, requiring a nervous paddling act to avoid being bashed against the rock.
 The rolling waves that look so gentle from afar are quite the sodden workout in the kayak.

 On the final day of the tour, we sail to Zaton Bay for a farewell lunch in the village of Stikovica.
 With no mooring, we drop anchor in front of a beach restaurant and weigh up our options to get to shore.
 Paddleboarding wins as the quickest mode, although it’s also the riskiest in dry clothing.
 Still, it’s a unique way to arrive at lunch.

 This has been a private way to see this often-crowded coastline.
 For days we’ve seen no other yachts or tourists.
 Visiting on the cusp of summer has required more beanies than bikinis, but we were never here to work on our suntans anyway.

 Qatar Airways flies from Australia to Dubrovnik via Doha and Zagreb.
-Return flights from Sydney start at about AU$1620.
-If you’re in the UK, British Airways flies direct from Gatwick to Dubrovnik, with return fares starting at about AU$240.
+If you’re in the UK, British Airways flies direct from Gatwick to Dubrovnik.

 Huck Finn Adventure Travel is the leading company specialising in active adventure in Croatia.
 It runs five-day adventure sailing tours from April to October.
 Rates start at about AU$930.